whatslve/wsmvc/README.md

 # wsmvc
 WaterShell MVC
-This is a self made mvc framework
+This is a light mvc framework